-Indirect Supervision - In accordance with Standard four, Objective 4.5 of the Standards of an Accredited Educational_Program for the Radiographer, "All medical imaging procedures are performed under the indirect supervision of a qualified practitioner after a radiography student demonstrates competency."
+Indirect Supervision - In accordance with Standard five, Objective 5.4 of the Standards of an Accredited Educational_Program for the Radiographer, once students have achieved competency, they may work under indirect supervision.
+The JRCERT defines indirect supervision as student supervision provided by a qualified radiographer who is immediately available to assist students regardless of the level of student achievement.

-Indirect supervision is defined as that supervision provided by a qualified radiographer immediately available to assist students regardless of the level of student achievement.
+Indirect supervision is defined as supervision provided by a qualified radiographer immediately available to assist students regardless of the level of student achievement.
 "Immediately available" is interpreted as the presence of a qualified radiographer adjacent to the room or location where a radiographic procedure is being performed.
 This availability applies to "all areas where ionizing radiation equipment is in use."